meryt/node-rate-limiting-proxy/README.md

 1. Clone this repo
 2. Change any settings in config.js for your environment
-3. To install the dependencies:    npm install
+3. To install the dependencies:    make install
-4. To start the proxy server:    make s
+4. To start the proxy server:    make run